Is the material you wish to copy still protected by copyright?

 The Canadian Copyright Act provides that copyright protection automatically exists in every original literary, dramatic, musical and artistic work when it is created.
 In most cases, protection lasts for the life of the author plus 50 years (Copyright Act s.
 6), after which it is often referred to as being in the public domain.
 Copyright also subsists in certain “non-traditional” subject matters, such as performances, sound recordings, and broadcast signals, where the clock generally starts from the first performance of the work.
 Much of the material that you will use in your research and teaching will fall under Canadian copyright protection.
 You can, however, use the Canadian Copyright Database to perform a quick search to see if protection exists on a given work.

-For example, if you are an instructor, you will need to follow certain steps before providing materials to your students, no matter if you are creating course packs, if you are using the Learning Management System (LMS), or if you are presenting certain copyright-protected materials in class.
+For example, if you are an instructor, you will need to follow certain steps before providing materials to your students, no matter if you are creating course packs, if you are using Virtual Campus, or if you are presenting certain copyright-protected materials in class.

 Is the proposed use “substantial”?